-We used a dynamic benthic habitat impact/recovery model13 and time series of AIS-derived fishing effort data through 2018 to estimate the current scale of global seafloor disturbance (Fig. 1A), finding that total global seafloor disturbance from trawls was 3.4 million km2 (8% of the world’s continental shelves).
+We used a dynamic benthic habitat impact and recovery model13 and time series of AIS-derived fishing effort data through 2018 to estimate the current scale of global seafloor disturbance (Fig. 1A), finding that total global seafloor disturbance from trawls was 3.4 million km2 (8% of the world’s continental shelves).
 This estimate includes upward adjustments for ten LMEs which were identified to have low AIS coverage of their trawl fleet based on their significantly low relationship between trawl harvest and fishing effort (see Supplemental Material).
 The distribution of seafloor impacts from trawling varied widely among LMEs.
 Seven of the world’s 66 LMEs had no substantive bottom trawl activity, however, among the remaining 59 LMEs with bottom trawl fisheries, seafloor disturbance ranged from a low of 0.2% (Hudson Bay) to a high of 45.9% (Celtic-Biscay Shelf) of shelf area.
 Mid- and high-latitude LMEs in the Northern hemisphere, excluding those in the Arctic, generally had higher levels of seafloor disturbance than low-latitude and Southern hemisphere LMEs.
-The highest concentrations of LMEs with high disturbance (>25% of shelf area) in European waters and Eastern Asia waters.
-Arctic and Antarctic LMEs had relatively low levels of disturbance (<5%) with the exception of the Barents and Norwegian Seas which we estimate to have >10% seafloor disturbance.
+The highest concentrations of LMEs with high disturbance (>25% of shelf area were in European waters and Eastern Asia waters.
+Arctic and Antarctic LMEs had relatively low levels of disturbance (<5%) with the exception of the Barents and Norwegian Seas (Arcitc LMEs), which we estimate to have >10% seafloor disturbance.

 This disturbance to the seafloor is an environmental cost of harvesting ≈40 million mt of seafood (including both reported and reconstructed catches)7 from the world’s oceans each year by bottom trawls.
-Globally, this amounts to 11.9 mt of seafood harvested per km2 of seafloor disturbed, though the efficiency of this tradeoffs is highly variable among LMEs (Fig. 1 inset).
-Recognizing that terrestrial land use for food production poses ecological consequences that differ substantially from those incurred from seafloor disturbance, comparisons of habitat impact – protein tradeoffs among key animal production systems provides insight into the opportunity cost of foregone wild capture fisheries production.
-The edible protein yield of seafood averages about 11% of live weight of fish caught17 resulting in 1.3 Mg edible protein harvested per km2 of seafloor disturbed for bottom trawl fisheries.
+Globally, this amounts to 11.9 mt of seafood harvested per km2 of seafloor disturbed, though the efficiency of this tradeoff is highly variable among LMEs (Fig. 1B).
+Recognizing that terrestrial land use for food production poses ecological consequences that differ substantially from those incurred from seafloor disturbance, comparisons of habitat impact – protein production tradeoffs among key animal production systems provides insight into the opportunity cost of foregone wild capture fisheries production.
+The edible protein yield of seafood averages about 11% of live weight of fish caught17 resulting in an average of 1.3 Mg edible protein harvested per km2 of seafloor disturbed for bottom trawl fisheries annually?.
 This compares to average beef production yields of 0.41 Mg edible protein km-2 of land for pasture and cropland for feed, and 11 Mg edible protein km-2 of land for cropland for pork and poultry production18.